Danny Brown: 2012–2014: Old

 In February 2012, Brown was featured first on the cover of the publication The Fader, in its 78th issue.
 On March 22, 2012, Brown teamed up with Scion A/V to release a new song titled "Grown Up."
 The music video for "Grown Up," later released on August 20, was also presented by Scion A/V. In August 2012, it was rumored that Brown was working on a new album titled Danny Johnson, to be entirely produced by Johnson&Jonson (Blu and Mainframe), but Brown later denied these rumors and confirmed that the album had already been released for free in 2010, under the title It's a Art.
 In August, Brown also performed at the 13th annual Gathering of the Juggalos.
-In September, Brown teamed up with Scion A/V once again to release the debut project of his rap group Bruiser Brigade (a hip hop collective featuring Brown, Chips, Dopehead, Trpl Blk, ZelooperZ, and in-house producer SKYWLKR.
-The project was a four-track extended play (EP) eponymously titled Bruiser Brigade.
+In September, Brown teamed up with Scion A/V once again to release the debut project of his rap group Bruiser Brigade, a hip hop collective featuring Brown, Chips, Dopehead, Trpl Blk, ZelooperZ, and in-house producer SKYWLKR.
+The project was a four-track EP eponymously titled Bruiser Brigade.

 In October 2012, Brown was featured on the soundtrack to the film The Man with the Iron Fists on a track titled "Tick, Tock," alongside fellow American rappers Raekwon, Joell Ortiz and Pusha T. On October 24, 2012, Brown released the music video for a song titled "Witit," taken from the deluxe edition of XXX and his OD EP; later that day after Complex kept referring to his next album as Danny Johnson, Brown took to Twitter to reveal the correct tentative title to be ODB.
 From September to November, Brown appeared alongside Schoolboy Q and ASAP Mob as supporting acts for ASAP Rocky's 40-date national Long.
 Live.
 ASAP Tour.